 Table of Contents

 School counselors sometimes doubt they can become licensed in Georgia as LPCs.
-They may working in settings that don’t include ongoing 50 minute psychotherapy sessions with students.
+Maybe you work in a setting that doesn’t include ongoing 50 minute psychotherapy sessions with students on a regular basis.

 The fundamental question is whether school counseling is accepted by Georgia’s Composite Board.

 All license applicants are required to obtain post masters directed experience under supervision in work settings acceptable to the board.

 In brief, subject to board rules board members review applications. make determinations about acceptable supervision, supervisors, bosses, work sites and directed experience (job description).

 The application can be denied, approved or placed on hold pending the applicant providing additional information.